Whatever You Do Read This Before You Hire a Web Designer

 - Search Engines: Offer Web Marketing at different levels to suit the budget.

 - Website Images: Royalty Free Images or Stock Images at Best Prices.

 - Professional Experience: None or limited, gathered from writing a few poor websites.

 - Business Premises: Bedroom or Storeroom of Computer Repair Shop.

 - Company Website: Often none or bland, amateur and uninspiring style of website.

 - Development Platform: Plain HTML Editor or old/pirated development tools.

-- Portfolio: None or possibly a clutch of similarly simplistic sites with poor graphical layout.
+- Portfolio: None or possibly a clutch of similarly simplistic sites with a poor graphical layout.

 - Hosting Platform: Mass market ISP with no guarantees on bandwidth at peak times.

-- Search Engines: interviews No knowledge of, or rudimentary idea, of Search Engine Marketing.
+- Search Engines: No knowledge of, or rudimentary idea, of Search Engine Marketing.